6 design tips to bring your knowledge base to life

 “Try not to have important content more than a couple of clicks away,” advises Matilda.
 In a perfect world, users should never be more than three clicks away from the content they need.

-You control the depth of your site using the Site Builder.
-Drop Confluence content into the Site Builder, and how you arrange it there corresponds to the navigation on the front end.
-Learn more about how to build and structure Confluence sites here.
+You control the depth of your site in the site structure.
+Drop Confluence content into the structure, and how you arrange it there corresponds to the navigation menu on the front end.
+Learn how to build and structure Confluence sites.

 3. Use placement, color, and size to emphasize the content that matters most